Indre-V/animation-quiz/README.md

 ### Header

 This webpage has a header consistent across all screen sizes.
 It contains Intstructions and Feddback sections on the right. both can be open at the same time.
+The close buttons and send buttons as the same styles as all the other buttons on the page.

 ![Header large screen](docs/header-full-screen.png)